ahoward2/fullstack-nest-react/README.md

 **Fullstack development**

-Concurrently runs the react client with hot reloading and the go server.
+Concurrently runs the react client with hot reloading and the nest server.
 Requests from the client in development are proxied to the server port.

 - `Client port`: 3002
 - `Nest server port`: 8080